SahilBodke/ROS_Tic-Tac-Toe/README.md

 This repository hosts the code for the ROS <project1_pkg> package which implements the Tic-Tace-Toe game for the Robot Operating System (ROS 1 Melodic) using turtlesim

+This game will have turtlesim to create a tic-tac-toe game board and it will draw all the player commands on the board to provide a physical interpretation of the progress of the game

 # Usage

 To use the project1_pkg package clone this repository into the src folder of your catkin workspace.